Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-For me personally, as a fan of Claypool’s need to explore varied channels of creativity, nothing touches the ultra-superb one album outing under the name Oysterhead.
-It was an American rock “supergroup” featuring Les Claypool alongside guitarist Trey Anastasio of Phish and drummer Stewart Copeland of The Police, with both Claypool and Anastasio providing vocals.
-The style and sound of the band was a collaborative eclectic mix of bass-oriented funk metal and seemingly improvisational-like jamming.
+For me, as a fan of Claypool’s need to explore varied channels of creativity, nothing touches the ultra-superb one album outing under the name Oysterhead.
+It was an American rock “supergroup” featuring Les Claypool, alongside guitarist Trey Anastasio of Phish and drummer Stewart Copeland of The Police, with both Claypool and Anastasio providing vocals.
+The style and sound of the band was a collaborative eclectic mix of bass-oriented funk metal and improvisational-like jamming.

-As much like anything concerning Claypool, there are oddly quirky elements both musically and vocally.
-Yet quirky works here to this trio’s great advantage while the origins of Oysterhead are probably as equally unlikely.
-It all began in April 2000 when Superfly Productions asked Claypool to assemble a band to perform during New Orleans Jazz Fest.
-Claypool contacted Trey Anastasio and together they agreed on their mutual hero, drummer Stewart Copeland of The Police.
+As much like anything concerning Claypool, there are odd and quirky elements, both musically and vocally.
+Yet, quirky works to this trio’s great advantage, while the origins of Oysterhead are probably as equally unlikely.
+It all began in April 2000, when Superfly Productions asked Claypool to assemble a band to perform during New Orleans Jazz Fest.
+Claypool contacted Trey Anastasio, and together they agreed on their mutual hero, drummer Stewart Copeland of The Police.

-The New Orleans Jazz Fest performance was meant to be a one time, singular live performance in May of 2000., one where the band compiled a set of almost entirely original material for the show.
-Reportedly, ticket-scalping prices reached $2,000 while those in attendance included Francis Ford Coppola and Matt Groening.
+The New Orleans Jazz Fest performance was meant to be a one-time, singular live performance in May of 2000, where the band compiled a set of almost entirely original material for the show.
+Reportedly, ticket-scalping prices reached $2,000, while those in attendance included Francis Ford Coppola and Matt Groening.